A fat tire bike, or fatbike, is an off-road bike with oversized tires that are especially designed for use on soft and uneven surfaces.

 A steel fork lends stability to your bike and will hold up well on off-road excursions.
 Aluminum forks weigh less but are also durable.

 Steel is quite a bit harder than aluminum, though, and this might be the right choice for you if you think your fat bike might need to handle a lot of abuse on rough rides.

 Fat Tire Bike Wheels

 Bike wheels have several essential features that you should keep in mind when choosing your new bike.

 Rims made of steel alloy are particularly sturdy, which makes them the ideal choice for use on off-road bikes.
 Aluminum alloy rims are a little bit lighter but are also built to last.

 If you do decide to choose steel rims, you will want to protect your investment by making sure the rims are corrosion-resistant.

 Rims on fat wheel bikes are usually 2.16 inches or larger to accommodate the extra-wide tires.

 Size and dimensions

-Wheels that are between 1.77 and 1.97 inches (45 – 50 millimeters) are popular with all-season fatbike riders.
-This size wheel fits tires that are large enough to tackle all-weather terrain and small enough to make for easy handling.
+Wheels that are between 1.77 and 1.97 inches (45 – 50 millimeters) are popular with all-season fat bike riders.
+This size wheel fits tires that are large enough to tackle all-weather terrain and small enough to make for secure handling.